tarantool/doc/doc/book/box/atomic.rst

 a multi-statement transaction is not preempted and hence is never aborted.
 Therefore, understanding yields is essential to writing abort-free code.

+Sometimes while testing the transaction mechanism in Tarantool you can notice that yielding after ``box.begin()`` but before any read/write operation does not cause an abort as it should according to the description.
+This happens because actually ``box.begin()`` does not start a transaction.
+It is a mark telling Tarantool to start a transaction after some database request that follows.

 .. note::

    You can’t mix storage engines in a transaction today.